Associate the uppercase letter K and lowercase letter k with the /k/ sound as in kangaroo, king, and kitten.

 - Give each child a crown and some K picture cards.

-- Ask the children to circle the letter K in the word on each picture card and have them say the /k/ sound as they circle the letter K.
+- Ask the children to circle the letter K in the word on each picture card while they say the /k/ sound.

 - Have the children glue the picture cards onto the crown.

 - As the children glue the picture cards onto their crowns, have them say the name of the picture, emphasizing the first sound (e.g., /k/, /k/, king).

 - Occasionally ask the children what letter the /k/ word starts with.

 - Staple the ends of each crown together so each will fit on the children’s heads.

 - Talk together about some of the things King K might do in his kingdom (e.g., “King K most likely keeps a kitten in his kingdom,” “King K probably has a key to the kingdom’s palace,” “King K must love flying kites”).